 Just cause also includes no-fault reasons, such as:

 When a landlord terminates the tenancy for a no-fault reason, the landlord must either give the tenant a payment of one month's rent to help them relocate, or waive payment of rent for the final month of the tenancy.
 (Cal.
 Civ.
 Code § 1946.2(d)(1) (2022).)

 The rules for terminating the tenancy of a renter who's been in the rental for 12 months or longer are complex.
 To read the details and a list of situations that are considered just cause for terminating a month-to-month tenancy, see California Civil Code section 1946.2.

 Unless the rental agreement provides a shorter notice period, a California tenant must give their landlord 30 days' notice to end a month-to-month tenancy.
 Tenants should check their rental agreement to see if it requires giving notice on the first of the month or on another specific date.
 The notice should be written, and must be personally delivered or mailed by certified or registered mail to the landlord or the landlord's agent (such as a property manager).
 Again, tenants should check their rental agreement for instructions—most rental agreements specify where (and to whom) tenants should deliver official notices.

-In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.
+In some situations, tenants might be able to move out with less (or no) notice—for example, when a landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting the tenant's health or safety.